KaiW96/Rental-Property-Management-Application/README.md

 # Rental Property Management Application

+Updated: December 2021

+# Introduction

 This application allows multiple user ends such as a renter and landlord to contact each other and register properties.
 The landlord can register multiple properties based on many criteria.
-The renter can search for specific preferences and save those searches.
-When a suitable property is registered, the renter will receive a notification.
+All property postings will be active after the landlord has paid the fee.
+The renter has the ability to search for specific preferences and save those searches.
+When a suitable property is available, the renter will receive a notification.
+If the renter is interested, they can send an email and arrange a meeting with the landlord.

 Steps to Compile and Run the Application:
   1. Clone The Repository on your local device.